GithinjiKelvin/PythonProject/README.md

 ## DESCRIPTION
 The real estate managemant system is a syatem that allows users to create a database known as realestate and has the following tables: apartments, owner, tenant and payment.
-An owner can have many apartments one apartment belongs to one owner
+An owner can have many apartments
+One apartment belongs to one owner
 A tenant can rent multiple apartments but one apartment belongs to one tenant